marcoradocchia/beerec-variants/README.md

 1. **Type-level attribute** (_fallback_) - uses the string produced by the rename strategy from the `#[variants(rename(...))]` attribute, if one has been specified for the type;
-1. **No renaming** (_default_) - converts the variant identifier to an abbreviated string if neither the type-level nor the variant-level rename attribute has been specified.
+1. **No renaming** (_default_) - abbreviates the full length string representation of the variant as is, without applying any renaming strategy.

-Likewise, the renaming follows a priority-based fallback approach to determine the base string representation before applying the abbreviation:
+Likewise, the renaming follows a priority-based fallback approach to determine the full length string representation before applying the
+abbreviation:

 1. **Variant-level attribute** (_highest priority_) - uses the string
    produced by the rename strategy from the `#[variants(rename(...))]`